langtonhugh/website_academic/content/project/r-teaching/index.md

 ## NSCR

 Co-organise an (ongoing) series of R training workshops at the [NSCR](https://nscr.nl/).
-You can read more about our activities on the corresponding [website](https://nscrweb.netlify.app/).
 This includes leading a two-day Data Carpenties workshop, the material for which is available on [GitHub](https://github.com/langtonhugh/nscr_carpentries).
+I am also co-chairing a reading group for [Regression and Other Stories](https://avehtari.github.io/ROS-Examples/) for which there is a corresponding [open repository](https://github.com/langtonhugh/regression_book_nscr).
+You can read more about our activities on [our website](https://nscrweb.netlify.app/).

 ## Royal Statistical Society conference